iyobo/react-spoon/README.md

 Defining/using the onEnter hook just gives you one solid way to reliably control your react app's page-nesting sequencing with improved precision.
 And it is WAY more cleaner and elegant to define this static hook at the class/component level, and not in your main file or wherever you are defining the route tree.

-Besides wanting an elegant, full-featured **frontend** routing library...needing one with Reliable, Object-Oriented route-event handling was one of the key reasons why I created React-Spoon
+Besides wanting an elegant, full-featured **frontend** routing library...needing one with Reliable, Object-Level route-event handling was one of the key reasons why I created React-Spoon

 ## Development
+* `npm i`

 * Make sure babel is installed globally